-Uncovering the underlying genetic factors associated with COVID-19 host susceptibility and studying differences in immune responses may help unravel the complexities of the disease and reveal future therapeutic targets.
-It is crucial to identify genetic variants linked to COVID-19 susceptibility or protection and profile differences in individual immune system responses during the course of the disease.
-Next-generation sequencing (NGS) and microarray technologies allow researchers to interrogate host genetic variation and characterize the molecular mechanisms that drive immune responses.
+Uncovering the underlying genetic factors associated with COVID-19 host susceptibility and profiling individual immune system responses may help unravel the complexities of the disease and reveal future therapeutic targets.
+It is crucial to identify genetic variants linked to COVID-19 disease severity, and study immune response differences such as inflammatory cytokine, T cell, and NK cell gene expression signatures.
+Next-generation sequencing (NGS) and microarray technologies can help researchers interrogate host genetic variation and characterize the molecular mechanisms that drive immune responses.

-The key benefits of using Illumina technologies to study host genetic variation and profile the immune response to SARS-CoV-2 include:
+The key benefits of using Illumina NGS and array technologies to study host risk and immune response include:

 |Host genetics research||